Text formatting

 caution

-Use monospace font for anything that the user might need to type, such as code, or that might be defined by the user, such as variables and names.
-The following contexts all use monospace font:
+Use monospaced font for anything that the user might need to type, such as code, or that might be defined by the user, such as variables and names.
+The following contexts all use monospaced font:

-• API names, signatures, and declarations.
-Write all API names in monospace, including classes, methods, structs, and enums.
+- API names, signatures, and declarations.
+Write all API names in monospaced font, including classes, methods, structs, and enums.
 When you refer to an API in text, link to the corresponding documentation at the first use on each page.

 Italic text